 Contributing to the Family of the Earth

 This promise is just like the proverbial carrot before donkey--always within reach, though never really achieved.
 And there is no unadulterated material happiness or peace.
-It is like sweetrice (kheer) mixed with sand.
+It is like sweet rice (kheer) mixed with sand.
 There is some sweetness, but it is spoiled and temporary.

-If we are successful in using our full time or a good deal of it for Krishna's service that is a manifestation of his mercy.
+If we are successful in using our time for Krishna's service, that is a manifestation of mercy.
 Practice and prayer makes perfect.
-Keep on keeping on with determination, and just give this one life to Krishna.
-It is very short, but long enough to make significant spiritual progress if we are determined and humble.
+We want to keep on keeping on with determination, and give this one life to Krishna--in old or young age, or wherever we begin our journey.
+Our life in this body is very short, but long enough to make significant spiritual progress if we are determined and humble.
 At the same time we have to be patient.
 Krishna will help us more than we can imagine.
-And if we are helping others become Krishna conscious as well we become very dear to Krishna.
+If we are helping others become Krishna conscious as well, we become very dear to Krishna.